Selling Birds Online

 Research Market Rates

 Before setting prices, research what similar birds are selling for on BirdsNow, MorphMarket, and Facebook groups.
 Prices vary significantly by region, mutation, and whether the bird is hand-fed or parent-raised.
 A normal green budgie might sell for $20-$40, while a rare mutation budgie could sell for $100-$300+.
 A hand-fed cockatiel typically sells for $150-$300, while a parent-raised one might be $75-$150.
 Rare parrot mutations can command premium prices — a visual violet lovebird may sell for $200+ when normal-colored lovebirds are $50-$80.
+Check prices across multiple platforms and regions to get a realistic picture of what the market will bear.

 Factor In Your Costs

 Calculate the actual cost of producing each bird: feed (parents plus chick), bedding, electricity (lighting, heating), veterinary care, band costs, hand-feeding formula (if applicable), your time, and platform listing fees.
 Many hobby breeders are surprised to find they are losing money when they account for all expenses.
 You do not need to profit on every bird, but you should at least understand your cost basis.
+BirdTracks helps you track expenses per bird and per breeding pair so you can make informed pricing decisions based on real data rather than guesswork.

 Premium Pricing for Premium Birds

 You can justify higher prices by offering value that other sellers do not: DNA-sexed birds with certificates, detailed genetic information (known splits with pedigree documentation), health guarantees, closed leg bands with traceable numbers, hand-fed and socialized chicks, and follow-up support for new owners.
 Professional photographs and detailed descriptions also signal quality and justify premium pricing.
+Buyers looking for breeding stock will pay significantly more for a bird with documented lineage and known split genetics than for an identical-looking bird with no background information.

 Pricing for Breeders vs. Pet Buyers

-Shipping Birds Safely
+Shipping Live Birds Safely

 Airline Shipping

-Shipping Containers
+Shipping Containers and Packing

 Preparing Birds for Shipment

-Shipping Costs
+Shipping Costs and Transparency

 Alternative: USPS and Courier Services

 USPS allows shipping of live birds (specifically day-old poultry, adult birds that are not day-old poultry, and other live animals in limited circumstances) via Priority Mail Express, but the regulations are strict and this is more commonly used for poultry.
 FedEx and UPS generally do not accept live birds from individual shippers.
 For most pet bird breeders, airline cargo remains the safest and most practical shipping method.
+Some breeders in the same region also offer personal delivery for an additional fee, which eliminates the stress of airline shipping entirely.

-Building Your Reputation as a Breeder
+Building a Reputation as a Breeder

 Be Transparent About Your Birds